Have you ever smelled something and it took you back to a specific moment in your life or a certain feeling?

 It’s a blend of different scents, most famously the champa flower, as well as sandalwood, and halmaddi resin.
 The champa flower from the Magnolia champaca tree, a tree often planted near ashrams, has long been prized in India for its sweet fragrance and bright yellow color.

-As you’ve probably guessed, Nag Champa’s origins are as an incense in India where it was often used for meditation, yoga, and rituals in Hindu temples and ashrams.
+As you’ve probably guessed, Nag Champa’s origins are as incense in India where it was often used for meditation, yoga, and rituals in Hindu temples and ashrams.
 It’s now one of the most popular incense scents in the world!

 Nag Champa is thought to stimulate spiritual awareness while simultaneously grounding you in the present.